hoko/hoko-docs/_posts/2015-06-03-rest-creating-lazy-smartlinks.md

 ## Lazy smart links

-Lazy smart links are links that will only be created on-demand, i.e. once there is a first request to resolve a link.
+Lazy smart links are links that are created on-demand, i.e. once there is a first request to resolve a link.
 This is very handy method to create smart links if you need to quickly create a links based on a URL or if you need a lot of links that may not be clicked by your users, e.g. actionable buttons in newsletters.